-Contributions 2012/13 2013/14

-£'000 £'000
+Contributions 2013/14 £'000 2014/15 £'000

-Various contributions 84 159
+Various contributions 159 203

-Total 84 159
+Total 159 203

-38 RELATED PARTIES
+33 RELATED PARTIES

-In accordance with FRS8, the financial statements must disclose material transactions with related parties, to draw attention to the possible extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the council.
+The financial statements must disclose material transactions with related parties, to draw attention to the possible extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the council.

-Central Government
+• Central Government

 Central government has effective control over the operations of the council as it provides the statutory framework within which it operates and the majority of its funding in the form of grants.
-Details of government grants received are given in note 37.
+Details of government grants received are given in note 32.